luciusmagn/magnusi.tech/posts/rocks-suck.md

 	* Solus
 	* Gentoo (if you have the patience)
 * BSD
+	* OpenBSD
+	* GhostBSD
+	* NomadBSD (good for trying BSD out)
-* Plan9 (actually 9front, see their web page for how LSD works)
+* Plan9 (check out the 9front fork, see their web page for what LSD does to software developers)
 * MenuetOS (engineering retro-wonder)

 ### Editors
 * kakoune (like Vim but with  clippy)
-* Sublime Text 3
+* amp
 * ed
 * nano
 * micro
+* Sublime Text 3 - good for beginners

 ### File viewers
 * feh
 * meh
+* sxiv

 ### File browser
 * w3m